Pairing(s): Hermione Granger x Draco Malfoy

 She turned, shifting to meet his eyes.

 “It is… not even my middle name.”
-He turned his head and felt his straight, dyed brown hair slide, slick and stringy against his forehead.
-They’d worked up quite a sweat, he could still feel the sweat sliding down his back.
+He turned his head and felt his straight, dyed brown hair slide against his forehead.
+They’d worked up quite a sweat.
+He could still feel it sliding down his back.

 He turned back to take in her form and all of her wild curls.
 She’d let it grow in the years they’d been together to its impressive length that did almost nothing to weigh down her curls.
 She’d complain about trying to tame it later and he wondered if he could convince her to let him pull it while he had her up against the headboard before she left him forever.